 4.6 (319 ratings) 1 Course | 3+ Hours | Full Lifetime Access | Certificate of Completion

-Jason is interested in diversifying his portfolio by investing a portion of his investments in bonds however he wants to keep his investment limited up to $1000.
+Jason is interested in diversifying his portfolio by investing a portion of his investments in bonds; however, he wants to keep his investment limited up to $1000.
 He has two options:

 - Option 1: Invest in a single bond of the face value of $1000.

 Thus Baby Bonds offer Jason to enjoy diversification, high yield even with less investment.
-However it is pertinent to note that these benefits come with an additional risk in the form of Unsecured Nature, less liquidity compared to traditional bonds that come along with Baby Bonds.
+However, it is pertinent to note that these benefits come with an additional risk in the form of Unsecured Nature, less liquidity compared to traditional bonds that come along with Baby Bonds.

 Baby Bonds in the US

 These bonds have their origin in the US.
-The first Baby Bonds started in the US in 1935 when the then President, Franklin D. Roosevelt created the Baby Bond Program to encourage the habit of saving among the American Population and channelizing of those savings for financing government development programs which are long term in nature.
-However now they are issued by Municipalities, Corporations to finance their long term projects.
+The first Baby Bonds started in the US in 1935 when the then President Franklin D. Roosevelt created the Baby Bond Program to encourage the habit of saving among the American Population and channelizing of those savings for financing government development programs which are long term in nature.
+However, now they are issued by Municipalities, Corporations to finance their long term projects.
 These Bonds are tax-exempt in the United Kingdom.

-It recently got a lot of attention when Democratic Presidential Candidate for the next year Presidential Elections in the USA, Cory Booker put up the Baby Bond Proposal under which government would provide every child born in the USA with $1000 initial contribution and $2000 additional contribution year on year till the child attains adulthood based on the family Income and as per estimates due to this Baby Fund contribution kids belonging to the richest families will get contribution to the tune of $1700 while those belonging to the poorest families can gain up to $46000 which can be used for their higher studies and retirement needs.
+It recently got a lot of attention when Democratic Presidential Candidate for the next year Presidential Elections in the USA, Cory Booker, put up the Baby Bond Proposal under which government would provide every child born in the USA with a $1000 initial contribution and $2000 additional contribution year on year till the child attains adulthood based on the family Income and as per estimates due to this Baby Fund contribution kids belonging to the richest families will get a contribution to the tune of $1700 while those belonging to the poorest families can gain up to $46000 which can be used for their higher studies and retirement needs.

 Advantages of Baby Bonds

-- They are traded on stock exchanges which provides liquidity and efficiency in the purchase and sale of such bonds.
+- They are traded on stock exchanges, which provides liquidity and efficiency in the purchase and sale of such bonds.

 - They are mostly tax efficient and offer a higher yield in comparison to the normal bonds due to the callable feature inbuilt in them.

-- Baby bonds holders have preference over the assets of the company than equity shareholders in the unlikely event of liquidation of the business.
+- Baby bonds holders have a preference over the assets of the company than equity shareholders in the unlikely event of liquidation of the business.

 Disadvantages of Baby Bonds

-Just like a Financial Instrument Baby Bonds also have a lot of Disadvantages, few of them are enumerated below:
+Just like a Financial Instrument, Baby Bonds also have a lot of Disadvantages, few of them are enumerated below:

-- Most of the baby bonds are issued by companies with a callable feature which means that these bonds can be called back by the issuing company after a particular period which can lead to investors of these bonds losing out the interest rates and makes them susceptible to reinvestment risk into lower-yielding bonds.
+- Most of the baby bonds are issued by companies with a callable feature, which means that these bonds can be called back by the issuing company after a particular period, which can lead to investors of these bonds losing out the interest rates and makes them susceptible to reinvestment risk into lower-yielding bonds.

 - Due to the small issue size of these bonds, it becomes really difficult to sell such bonds into a market downturn due to limited liquidity arising on account of the small issue size.
-The Bid-Ask spread can be high in the case of baby bonds and the economic downturn it aggravates further making them illiquid.
+The Bid-Ask spread can be high in the case of baby bonds, and the economic downturn it aggravates further making them illiquid.

-- These bonds are largely unsecured and as such carries, a higher amount of Default risk with limited or no collateral for recovery as Secured Creditors have first right over the assets of the company in the case of Default.
+- These bonds are largely unsecured, and as such carries, a higher amount of Default risk with limited or no collateral for recovery as Secured Creditors have first right over the assets of the company in the case of Default.

-- The cost of administration including redemption cost is higher in the case of Baby Bonds due to the larger number of bond certificates due to small Face Value.
+- The cost of administration, including redemption cost, is higher in the case of Baby Bonds due to the larger number of bond certificates due to small Face Value.

 - These bonds are usually issued by those Issuers who are unable to attract large institutional investors due to lack of access or Issue Size.